ariesmcrae/aws_notes/ec2.md

    When your bid price is < spot price, your instance will be terminated within 1hr.
    Used by science companies to run their calculations, saving 50%-90%.
    Use by apps that have flexible start/end times.
-   If the spot instance is terminated by AMZ, you will not be charged for a partial hour.
-If you terminate the instance yourself, you will be charged for any hour.
+   If AWS terminates the spot instance, you get the hour it was terminated in for fre.
+   If you terminate the spot instance, you pay for the hour.

 ## EBS Volumes
 * Hard drive for your EC2 instance.